-Nina's transition story as she narrates:
+Nina's Gray Hair Transition story as she narrates:

 My name is Nina, and I am from New Jersey, USA.
-I am happily married to an amazing man and mom to a precious 4 year old.
+I am happily married to an amazing man and mom to a precious 4-year-old.

-I decided for me that I wanted to cut my hair so that the contrast of growing out my hair was less painful.
+I decided that I wanted to cut my hair so that the contrast of growing out my hair was less painful.
 I had already done a “big chop” to embrace my natural hair in 2011.

 Nina's words of wisdom:

-I am so happy to see the many women breaking the stereotypes especially that women only gray when they are older.
+I am so happy to see the many women breaking the stereotypes, especially that women only gray when they are older.

 I love that we are showing gray can be beautiful.

 I would say to women that no one escapes the gray hair process.
-When you embrace your gray you may be pleasantly surprised and how much you gain rather than lose.
+When you embrace your gray, you may be pleasantly surprised and how much you gain rather than lose.

 Here’s the pin to share this story to your favourite greyhair Pinterest board!